 Daily Standup Meeting

 Daily standup meetings help team members stay on top of their tasks and ensure everything progresses smoothly.
 The daily standup meeting happens with the Kanban board open.
 Ideally, any team member can anchor the daily standup meeting.
-However, it is best for the team lead or project manager to lead it.
+However, it is best for the team to lead or project manager to lead it.
 During the standup meeting, the most important activity is for team members to provide status updates on the task they are handling and to state if they encounter any blocker that can limit their workflow.